AmirUCR/cnn_essential/README.md

 ## References and Acknowledgements
 [1] Zacharaki EI.
 2017.
 Prediction of protein function using a deep convolutional neural network ensemble. *PeerJ Computer Science* 3:e124 https://doi.org/10.7717/peerj-cs.124

-Special thanks for professor LePendu for being such an instructive teacher and a kind person.
+Special thanks for professor LePendu for a fun and educational class.